ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 * **c2dm** trie provides the fastest performance with moderate memory consumption.
 This is recommended when high performance is needed but one should be aware of possible m-gram id collisions.10
 * **c2dh** trie is preferable if performance, as well as moderate memory consumption, is needed.
 This is the second-fastest trie which, unlike **c2dm**, is fully reliable.
 * **w2ch** trie did not show itself useful and **g2dm** is yet to be re-worked and improved for better performance and memory usage.
-* **h2dm** following the intuitions of the KenLM implementation, realises the hash-map based trie using the linear probing hash map which turns to be the fastest trie with one of the best memory consumption.
+* **h2dm** following the intuitions of the KenLM implementation, realizes the hash-map based trie using the linear probing hash map which turns to be the fastest trie with one of the best memory consumption.
 This tries type is used as a default one

 ##General design

-This section describes the ultimate and the current desings of the probided software.
+This section describes the ultimate and the current designs of the provided software.
 Note that the designs below are schematic only and the actual implementation might deviate.
-Yet, they are sufficient to reflect the overal structure of the software.
-We first provide the ultimate desing we are targeting for and then give some insights into the currently implemented version thereof.
+Yet, they are sufficient to reflect the overall structure of the software.
+We first provide the ultimate design we are targeting for and then give some insights into the currently implemented version thereof.
 The designs were created using [Unified Modeling Language (UML)](http://www.uml.org/) with the help of the online UML tool called [UMLetino](http://www.umletino.com/).

 ###The ultimate design
 ![The ultimate deployment Image](./docs/images/design/deployment_ideal.png "The ultimate deployment")